 The Publishers Clearing House is not a newcomer in the market.
 It is a 66 years old brand and was in the magazine business with a unique selling point.
 They offer multiple subscriptions of magazines under the same roof.

 However, in the current market, it is more known for sweepstakes rather than magazines.
 The company is selling books, jewelry, and such consumer items.
 But in the 90s they started the idea of sweepstakes and promote their subscription with lots of junk mail.
-According to US regulation, Sweepstakes sponsor can’t insist their participants to purchase any product or service.
+According to US regulation, Sweepstakes sponsors can’t insist on their participants to purchase any product or service.
 So the legal action was started and the company paid many settlements in all the states.

 So The number one question is answered: Yes they are real and prized are real.